tanmay-a-sharma/tanmay-a-sharma/README.md

 - 👋 Hi, I’m @tanmay-a-sharma
 - 👀 I’m an Intelligent Systems Engineering Student // Computer Engineering student at Indiana University
-- 🌱 I’m currently learning more and more about ML/AI.
+- 🌱 I’m currently learning more and more about ML/AI and software development.
 - 📫 How to reach me : sharma.a.tanmay@gmail.com // https://www.linkedin.com/in/tanmayxsharma/

 <!---